CodeShayk/Parsley.Net/Parsley.md

 ## Implementation: Using Parsley.Net
 ### Step 1.
 Initialise and use Parser class.
-`Parser` is and implementation of `IParser` interface that provides methods for
+`Parser` is an implementation of `IParser` interface that provides methods for
 - parsing content of a file by specifying the file path
 - parsing an array of delimiter separated strings